Find Affordable College Courses

 9 Yearly Graduations

 The 10th most popular school in the country for construction engineering tech majors who are seeking their master's degree is East Carolina University.
 Each year, around 28,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,452 per year, while in-state graduate students, on average, pay $4,749 per year.
-For the 2020-2021 academic year, 9 master's degrees were handed out to construction engineering tech majors at ECU.
-About 11% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 9 people received their master's degree in construction engineering tech from ECU.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 17% were women.
+East Carolina University construction engineering tech graduates who receive their master's degree go on to jobs earning a median salary of $88,436.

 #11